 Step inside Whitney Port's brand-new master bedroom and nursery below, and shop the look over on Joss & Main after.

-Next up: Check out the "before" shots of Port and Rosenman's new Studio City home.
+Next up: Check out more pictures of Port and Rosenman's new Studio City home.